Skip to content

 The fields that drive investigations:

-• TargetUserName — the new account.
+• TargetUserName.
+The new account.
 The literal name is the first triage signal: svc_*, backup*, admin2, test, guest2, lookalikes of legitimate accounts (administrator, administr0r), and short random strings all warrant a closer look.

 Account creation is almost never a single event.
 The minimum sequence: